eove/orca/example/docs/periodical_checks.md

 Renewal for all currently in-use hardware tokens should be spread over the full validity period of hardware token's certificates.
 Taking 8 years as the default validity, if we have 11 valid shares (hardware tokens), then we should have a schedule of 2 hardware tokens regeneration per year for the first 3 years and 1 hardware token for the next 5 years.
-This is especially important when initially generating certificates on the hardware tokens.
-Many hardware tokens will not be initially valid for the whole 8 years.
+This is especially important because, when initially generating certificates on the hardware tokens, many of them will initially have a validity shorter than the nominal one.

 #### Test